justbennet/easysite/README.md

 each of which has its own shared NFS software installation but have nothing in common among them.

-The software that this tutorial uses as examples includes both serial and parallel configurations, as we have many researchers who will never run software that depends on MPI and who may need to compile and test software only for single-node, multiprocessor applications.
+The software that this journal uses as examples includes both serial and parallel configurations, as we have many researchers who will never run software that depends on MPI and who may need to compile and test software only for single-node, multiprocessor applications.